Last Updated on August 24, 2021 by Grow with Bovees

 - Wakamatsue (mauve)

-These start to bloom later than the evergreen species, but the leaves turn to brilliant colours before dropping in the autumn, and they can endure freezing conditions.
+These azaleas bloom later than the evergreen species, but the leaves turn to brilliant colors before dropping in the autumn, and they can endure freezing conditions.

 If different species are planted, they will produce flowers for a long period.